<img alt="" src="https://secure.leadforensics.com/239113.png" style="display:none;">

 One of the major causes of fire in electrical equipment is faulty joints or connections, where an increase in temperature is the primary symptom and an indicator that a potential problem could occur.
 Thermal monitoring enables organizations to detect the symptoms in those joints or connections that without intervention could otherwise lead to electrical outages, or worse, a fire.

 Without early identification, the deterioration of faulty electrical joints or connections will lead to increased resistance and higher temperature, which will eventually result in thermal runaway and ultimately, a complete failure.
-Arc flash and fire, or even an explosion might occur, causing unexpected plant downtime, or potentially leading to catastrophic consequences such as total equipment destruction or even personnel injury.
+Arc flash and fire, or even an explosion might occur, causing unexpected plant downtime or potentially leading to catastrophic consequences such as total equipment destruction or even personnel injury.

 Continuous thermal monitoring is the next technology step from periodic infrared inspection: